dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 ## Comparison to full PCAP files

-As can be seen in more detail below for this sample data the compressed C-DNS files are around 30% the size of the full compressed PCAP files.
+As can be seen in more detail below, for this sample data the compressed C-DNS files are around 30% the size of the full compressed PCAP files.
-It should also be noted that experiments showed that compression of the C-DNS format required very roughly an order of magnitude less CPU resources than compression of full PCAP files when using one core from a 3.5GHz i7 processor.
+It should also be noted that experiments showed that compression of the C-DNS format required very roughly one tenth of the CPU resources compared to compression of full PCAP files when using one core from a 3.5GHz i7 processor.

 ## Block size choices